giantswarm/docs/src/content/basics/kubernetes-on-giant-swarm/index.md

 ## What is included

-Your cluster comes out-of-the-box as follows:
+Your clusters comes out-of-the-box as follows:

 - Single Master with resilient etcd
 - Resiliently deployed worker nodes